MerginMaps/docs/src/components/plugin/README.md

 2. In the new window, type in your username (or email address used for signing up with Mergin) and password
 ![](./configure.png)

 You can select to store the password.
-For that you need to have already configured your [QGIS password manager](https://docs.qgis.org/3.16/en/docs/user_manual/auth_system/auth_overview.html?#master-password)
+For that you need to have already configured your <QGISHelp ver="3.10" link="user_manual/auth_system/auth_overview.html?#master-password" text="QGIS password manager" />